sparkrnyc/sparkrnyc.github.io/index.md

 ---
-layout: none
+layout: page
+title: About
+permalink: /
 ---
-{% include about.html %}
+{% include about.md %}